-During 2021, we granted market-based PSUs to various members of our senior management including Mark Baum, Andrew Boll, and John Saharek, which are subject to the satisfaction of certain market-based and continued service conditions (the "2021 PSUs").
+On July 23, 2021, we granted PSUs to various members of our senior management including Mark Baum, Andrew Boll, and John Saharek, which are subject to the satisfaction of certain market-based and continued service conditions (the "2021 PSUs").
 The 2021 PSUs are separated into four tranches and require that the Company achieve and maintain certain levels of TSR ranging from 50% to 175% per share during the five-year period following the grant date.
-TSR is based on the aggregate of: (i) the percent increase of the closing price of the Company's common stock from July 22, 2021; and (ii) any dividends or similar stockholder distributions as specified in the table below.
+TSR is based on the aggregate of: (i) the percent increase of the closing price of the Company's common stock from July 22, 2021 (the last closing price of the Company's common stock prior to the date of grant); and (ii) any dividends or similar stockholder distributions as specified in the table below.
 With certain limited exceptions, in addition to reaching the TSR targets, the employee must be employed with the Company on the second anniversary of the grant date in order for the 2021 PSUs to vest.
-The Compensation Committee considered the 2021 PSUs as multi-year awards, and as a result does not expect to issue equity awards to members of its senior management team during 2022.
+The Compensation Committee considered the 2021 PSUs as multi-year awards, and as a result did not issue equity awards to members of its senior management team during 2022.